Mediaeval Fields on Pinzarie Hill

-From the house at Craigencoon the access up the hill was by the tracks or loans marked on the map, the main one being at A on map *11.
+From the house at Craigencoon the access up the hill was by the tracks or loans marked on the map, the main one being at A on the previous map of pre-improvement agriculture on Pinzarie Hill.
 The workers, animals, ploughs and sledges used these everyday.
 Note that one of them goes on to Auchenbrack and one on to Pinzarie as the stone dykes were, of course, not there.
 There must have been quite a few folk living in the predecessors to the house at Craigencoon, possibly a group of primitive houses.

 At the upper limit of cultivation was the head dyke, which was clear enough, though fairly discontinuous, as it ran across the highest part of the hill to join the High Pinzarie head dyke.
 There is a strange dyke (B) on the top of the hill, which goes nowhere and another one (C) running up the hill, which is equally puzzling, as it too suddenly ends.